runtimeverification/k/src/README.md

 # IDE Setup

+## General

+You should run K from the k-distribution project, because it is the only project to have the complete classpath and therefore all backends.

 ## Eclipse
 To autogenerate an Eclipse project for K, run `mvn install -DskipKTest; mvn eclipse:eclipse` on the command line.
 Then go to